Survey on Combinatorial Register Allocation and Instruction Scheduling: Integrated Register Allocation and Instruction Scheduling

-\paragraph{UNISON.}
+The scope of PROPAN is the superblock~\cite[Chapter 7]{Kastner2000b}, and the objective function minimizes its makespan~\cite[Chapter 5]{Kastner2000b}.
+K\"{a}stner evaluates the order-based model with integrated instruction scheduling and register assignment on five superblocks of up to 39 instructions from DSP applications for the ADSP-2106x processor~\cite{SH}.
+In this setup, PROPAN generates code with almost 20\% shorter makespan than list scheduling and optimal register assignment in isolation, but it does not seem to scale beyond small problems of up to 39 instructions~\cite{Kastner2001}.

+\subsection{UNISON}

-In 2012, Casta\~{n}eda \etal{} present \emph{UNISON}, a CP approach that integrates multiple subproblems of register allocation with instruction scheduling~\cite{Castaneda2012}.
-Unlike most integrated combinatorial approaches which extend instruction scheduling with one or a few subproblems of register allocation, UNISON focuses on capturing a wide array of them, including register assignment and packing, coalescing, and spilling for multiple register banks.
-The scope of UNISON's register allocation is global while instructions are scheduled locally.
+Casta\~{n}eda Lozano \etal{} present \emph{UNISON}, a CP approach that integrates multiple subproblems of register allocation with instruction scheduling~\cite{Castaneda2012}.
+Unlike most integrated combinatorial approaches, UNISON focuses on capturing a wide array of register allocation subproblems, including register assignment and packing, coalescing, and spilling for multiple register banks.
+The scope of UNISON's register allocation is global while instructions are only scheduled locally.

-Casta\~{n}eda \etal{} propose two transformations that are applied to a function before formulating a CP problem: \begin{inparaitem}[] \item \emph{Linear Static Single Assignment construction}, where temporaries whose live ranges span several basic blocks are decomposed into one temporary per basic block and related by a congruence; and \item \emph{copy extension}, where optional copy operations (\emph{copies} for short) are inserted at each definition and use of a temporary to replicate its value.
-Copies can be implemented by alternative instructions with copy semantics such as register-to-register moves, loads, and stores; or made inactive by the solver. \end{inparaitem} Memory locations are modeled as individual registers, yielding a compact model where the register to which a temporary is assigned determines its allocation (processor registers or memory), and spill code is reduced to simple copies between registers.
+Casta\~{n}eda Lozano \etal{} apply two program transformations before formulating a CP problem.
+First, the global register allocation problem is decomposed by renaming \emph{global temporaries} (temporaries whose live ranges span several basic blocks) into one temporary per basic block, and relating the renamed temporaries across basic blocks similarly to SSA (see Section~\ref{sec:decomposed-approaches}).
+Figure~\ref{fig:unison-lssa} shows the running example after the renaming.
+Renamed temporaries that originate from the same global temporary (for example $\Temp{1}$, $\Temp{1}'$, and $\Temp{1}''$) are defined and used at basic block boundaries (for example,~$\Temp{1}$ is used at the exit of $\B{1}$ and $\Temp{1}'$ is defined at the entry of $\B{2}$), although such definitions and uses are omitted from the example for simplicity.
+Then, optional copy instructions are inserted at each definition and use of a temporary.
+These copies can be implemented by alternative instructions such as register-to-register moves, loads, and stores to support live-range splitting, spilling, and handling multiple register banks; or discarded to coalesce their corresponding temporaries.
+Memory locations are modeled as individual registers, yielding a compact model where the register assigned to a temporary determines its allocation (processor registers or memory), and spill code is reduced to simple copies between registers.